blueimp/JavaScript-Canvas-to-Blob/README.md

 ## API
-In addition to the **canvas.toBlob** polyfill, the JavaScript Canvas to Blob script provides one additional function called **dataURLtoBlob**, which is added to the global window object if no AMD loader is used to load the script:
+In addition to the **canvas.toBlob** polyfill, the JavaScript Canvas to Blob script provides one additional function called **dataURLtoBlob**, which is added to the global window object, unless the library is loaded via a module loader like RequireJS, Browserify or webpack:

 ```js
 // 80x60px GIF image (color black, base64 data):